What is it: Nana Maru San Batsu (Fastest Finger First)

 - Screenplay: Yūko Kakihara

-- Character design: Kōsuke Kawamura
+- Character Design: Kōsuke Kawamura

 - Music: Kenji Kawai

-- Exhibition: 2017
+- Aired: 2017